Magnesium stearate safety, side

 A. Much of the misinformation about the safety or toxicity is

-posted by companies who are trying to differentiate themselves from other
+posted by companies who are trying to make themselves different from other

 vitamin companies by providing products that are free of this ingredient.
-If anyone tells you
+The study

 Molecular basis for the immunosuppressive action of stearic acid on T cells.